PrajapatiDheerendra45/dheerendra-prajapati-task-careersax/README.md

 or
 node server.js
 ```
-Frontend will run on `http://localhost:5000`
+Backend will run on `http://localhost:5000`

 ---